Rectangular diagrams of surfaces: distinguishing Legendrian knots: A test for equivalence of Legendrian links

 which will be referred to as \emph{a dividing code of~$(F,D)$}.
 There is an arbitrariness in the definition of a dividing code, and there are certain restrictions on the data that can occur as a dividing code of a surface endowed with a dividing configuration.
 We need not discuss these issues here.

 Note, however, that the set of all possible dividing codes of an admissible dividing configuration is determined by any single one.
-Two dividing codes are said to be \emph{isomorphic} if they can be associated with the same admissible dividing configuration.
+Two dividing codes are said to be \emph{isomorphic} if they are associated with the same homeomorphism class of surfaces endowed with an admissible dividing configuration.